 - If you have made an error in a claim that has resulted in an over-claimed amount, you must pay this back to HMRC.
 You can do so as part of your next claim, which is helpful as it will be easy to get this wrong given the complexities.

 - Our Key Questions Answered article remains correct for the furlough scheme up to 1 July.
-Do be aware however that you must make your claim for any person furloughed in the period up to 30 June by no later than 31 July 2020.
+Do be aware however that you must have made your claim for any person furloughed in the period up to 30 June by no later than 31 July 2020.

-- There are no changes to what can be claimed under the CJRS for a fully furloughed employee until 1 August.
+- There were no changes to what can be claimed under the CJRS for a fully furloughed employee until 1 August.

-- From 1 August, employers will no longer be able to claim for employer National Insurance contributions or employer pension contributions.
-The amount of wages that can be claimed under the CJRS will remain at 80% (maximum wage amount of £2,500).
+- From 1 August, employers were no longer able to claim for employer National Insurance contributions or employer pension contributions.
+The amount of wages that could be claimed under the CJRS remained at 80% (maximum wage amount of £2,500).

 - From 1 October, employers will have to pay 20% of any time for which an employee is furloughed; they can claim 60% through the CJRS (maximum wage amount of £1,875).